-It’s the 20th anniversary of Refugee Week this week, Thrive, the Hachette UK’s diversity Network commissioned me a tote bag for a fundraiser for Women for Refugee Women.
+It’s the 20th anniversary of Refugee Week, Thrive, the Hachette UK’s diversity Network commissioned me a tote bag for a fundraiser for Women for Refugee Women.
 It was inspired by a beautiful poem called Set Her Free, performed by members of the London Refugee women’s forum and women asylum seekers together ♥️ thank you Ebyan Egal for this lovely project @thrivehachette

 This illustration was for an article about how legal processes are very confusing in the state of NY when people who committed a crime have a mental health issue.
 This was for The Appeal and commissioned by the lovely Anagraph

 Created this Sportsgirl Campaign for their upcoming sale, with banners in print and digital.

 Illustration for KnightsOf a new publishing house for young adults.
 This illustration explores the concept of being published for the first time.

 I kind of love putting women in futuristic scenarios.

 Illustration exploring the concept of Algorithm, I'm very interested in the invisibility of algorithms and how they sort of become a magical/mystical experience we accept, as their pervasiveness makes them more and more invisible and blended to life.
 It was inspired by the article Invisible Algorithms, Invisible Politics by Laura Forlano.

 Is my ongoing personal research project, these visuals are about living spaces, body stories and technology.
 How are our experiences of perception going to change with VR?